 One guy took it a step further and actually used a pizza box to make into an easel – wow now THAT’s good thinking there!
 I have been employed in a well known pizza chain and I can tell you there are tons of those boxes around (we have to devote a lot of time to folding about 20 a day) and this thought has never crossed my mind once, especially when I think about all of the “specialty” pizzas that are placed in long, rectangular or larger square sized boxes.
 Obviously I I’d prefer to use a clean unused box if possible.

 Image credit: Image by Makedo-able

 Well that’s my take on tabletop easels, and the different options available to you.
+I have given you five different ideas to go on, now it is up to you to choose what best suits your needs and lifestyle.
 Good luck and happy painting.